-During the 2021 Brucejack Wildlife Advisory Committee meeting, committee members discussed the mine's Covid-19 response, electric fencing around portions of lower elevation camps, wildlife around camps, western toad monitoring, updated Wildlife Management Plan as well as wildlife monitoring and observations along the access road.
+During the 2022 Brucejack Wildlife Advisory Committee (WAC) meeting, committee members discussed action items from the 2021 WAC meeting, the new camp upgrades, the purchase of Pretium by Newcrest, the addition of a new remote Mountain Goat monitoring point camera, electric fencing around portions of lower elevation camps, wildlife around camps, western toad monitoring, as well as wildlife monitoring observations, and mortalities along the access road.

-Wildlife mortalities are a subject for discussion with Aboriginal groups attending the Wildlife Advisory Committee meetings, as is the effectiveness of mitigation plans and potential adaptive management measures.
+Wildlife mortalities are discussed with Aboriginal groups attending the WAC.
+The effectiveness of mitigation plans and potential adaptive management measures remain as a subject for discussion with Aboriginal groups attending the WAC meetings.